1/17/2020

 Erica Najarian

-So we hear you loud and clear, and I think your investors appreciate your continued discipline in loan underwriting.
-I think you alluded to in previous calls potential wholesale consumer strategies to offset some of the green sky runoff.
-And I know you listed the categories, David, during your prepared remarks, but maybe dive a little bit into detail about some of the consumer strategy and could there be a potential wholesale strategy?
-And again, I'm not asking if you're buying a depository in terms of obtaining portfolios or accelerating partnerships to deploy your loan deposit ratio of 85%.
+So we hear you loud and clear, and I think your investors appreciate – your continued discipline in loan underwriting.
+I think you alluded to, in previous calls, potential wholesale consumer strategies to offset some of the green sky runoff.
+And I know you listed the categories, David, during your prepared remarks, but maybe dive a little bit into detail about some of the consumer strategy.
+Could there be a potential wholesale strategy?
+And, again, I'm not asking if you're buying a depository, in terms of obtaining portfolios or accelerating partnerships to deploy your loan-to-deposit ratio of 85%.

 speaker